-- Visual assessments that the on-site storage of waste is in accordance with the ECM (and CEMP and sub-plans) - Visual assessments that the segregation of waste in accordance with the ECM (and CEMP and sub-plans) - Visual assessments that the records of disposal have been collected and stored in the appropriate location - Discussions with Site Foreman/Supervisors to confirm the reuse and recycling principals had been adopted where practicable in the preceding week.
+Visual assessments that the on-site storage of waste is in accordance with the ECM (and CEMP and sub-plans)

+- Visual assessments that the segregation of waste in accordance with the ECM (and CEMP and sub-plans) - Visual assessments that the records of disposal have been collected and stored in the appropriate location - Discussions with Site Foreman/Supervisors to confirm the reuse and recycling principals had been adopted where practicable in the preceding week.

 The waste inspection will be documented on the GLC Environment Inspection Form (Attachment 7 of the CEMP).
-Results of the waste inspection, including distribution and potential non-compliances, will be dealt with as per the Environmental Inspection as outlined in the CEMP.
-Site inspections with the ER and Sydney Metro representatives, will be undertaken at a frequency that represents the projects environmental risk and contractor performance.
-The Environmental Manager(or delegate) will be in attendance at any ER site inspections.
+Results of the waste inspection, including distribution and potential noncompliances, will be dealt with as per the Environmental Inspection as outlined in the CEMP.

+Site inspections with the ER and Sydney Metro representatives, will be undertaken at a frequency that represents the project's environmental risk and contractor performance.
+The Environment and Sustainability Lead (or delegate) will attend any ER site inspections.